 The 18/8 Stainless Steel Metal is Right.

-Both The drip Pan AND The Wire Rack are made of 100%
+Both The Drip Pan AND The Grill Rack are made of Expensive

 18/8 Stainless Steel is a poor heat conductor, the perfect metal for a

-Of course, the pan gets hot, but not as hot as quickly as broiler-roaster pans
+Of course, my pan gets hot, but not as hot as quickly as pans made of

-made of good heat conducting aluminum, black porcelain steel, or clad metals..
+good-heat-conducting aluminum, black porcelain steel, or clad metals.

 Did you know?
-There are Over 100 Types of
+There are Numerous Kinds of

 at least 11% Chromium.
 Stainless Steel that meets that minimum